Costa Rica Real Estate Market Update 2019

 I cannot lie.
 It gives me a lot of pride to see hundreds of people wearing my LOGO with the two FLIP FLOPS on their chest every day, as I drive through the town.
 My friend Chad said it best.
 “Bro, you rock.
 Only you could get people to help charity, while supporting and promoting your brand.
 You are a master at marketing.”
 I appreciate the compliment my friend.

 As I tell everyone, I bought a “cemetery plot” so you can be assured that I will be here whenever you get up the courage to come.
 Just give me a heads up.

 I would encourage all of my clients, that if you are thinking about making the leap and investing in paradise, I would do it sooner than later, as we are definitely seeing the climate change from a Buyer’s to a Seller’s market.
 Hope to see you down here soon.

 Happy New Year.

-May 2018 be the best of your life and the year you finally stopped procrastinating, and headed to Costa Rica.
+May 2019 / 2020 be the best of your life and the years you finally stopped procrastinating, and headed to Costa Rica.

 “Come On Down Baby”